lyoganathan/MPRAGE_FLASH_LUT/README.md

 ```

-Now we can use our lookup table and find values of T1 for every R1 and B1+.
+Now we can use our lookup table and find values of T1 for every ratio and B1+.

 ```
 from scipy import interpolate